 If you alerted authorities about possible wrongdoing in your California place of business, you may have concerns about whether your employer or coworkers will try to make your work environment unpleasant or otherwise retaliate against you for taking action.
-At the Law Office of Jeffrey D. Fulton, we have a firm understanding of the types of behaviors that constitute workplace retaliation, and we have helped many victims of this type of behavior see appropriate recourse.
+At the Fulton Law Corporation, we have a firm understanding of the types of behaviors that constitute workplace retaliation, and we have helped many victims of this type of behavior see appropriate recourse.

 According to the U.S. Equal Employment Opportunity Commission, your employer may not lawfully retaliate against you in any manner for exercising a “protected right.”
 In other words, he or she may not terminate you, demote you or threaten you because you chose to call attention to a dangerous or unlawful occurrence in your place of business, or because you refused to follow orders that would require you to break the law.